MDHHS: More Than 10% Of Michigan Children Ages 5-11 Receive First COVID-19 Vaccine Dose

 “Even healthy children can suffer serious affects from COVID-19.
 Being able to vaccinate children ages 5 to 11 with the safe and effective COVID-19 vaccine as we go into the holidays can help protect family members and friends of all ages as we gather to celebrate,” said Dr. Natasha Bagdasarian, MDHHS chief medical executive.

 Several Metro Detroit communities began administering the pediatric vaccine on Nov.
-8.READ MORE: Michigan Reports 17,008 New COVID-19 Cases, 83 Deaths
+8.READ MORE: Detroit's Thanksgiving Day Parade: Here's What You Need To Know

 On Monday, the state also reported 17,008 cases with an additional 83 deaths, bringing the total of COVID-19 cases to 1,259,261 and 23,315 deaths as of Nov.
 22.